Merge (version control): Workflow

 Automatic merging is what version control software does when it reconciles changes that have happened simultaneously (in a logical sense).
 Also, other pieces of software deploy automatic merging if they allow for editing the same content simultaneously.
 For instance, Wikipedia allows two people to edit the same article at the same time; when the latter contributor saves, their changes are merged into the article instead of overwriting the previous set of changes.

 Manual merging is what people have to resort to (possibly assisted by merging tools) when they have to reconcile files that differ.

-For instance, if two systems have slightly differing versions of a configuration file and a user wants to have the good stuff in both, this can usually be achieved by merging the configuration files by hand, picking the wanted changes from both sources (this is also called two-way merging).
-Manual merging is also required when automatic merging runs into a change conflict; for instance, very few automatic merge tools can merge two changes to the same line of code (say, one that changes a function name, and another that adds a comment).
-In these cases, revision control systems resort to the user to specify the intended merge result.
+For instance, manual merging will be used if two systems have slightly differing versions of a configuration file and a user requires changes from both versions of the system.
+Obtaining the required changes can usually be achieved by merging the configuration files through a manual process of picking the wanted changes from both sources (this is also called two-way merging).

+Manual merging is also required when automatic merging runs into a change conflict, aka a merge conflict.
+For instance, very few automatic merge tools can merge two changes to the same line of code (for example, one merge changes a function name at the same line that another merge adds a comment).
+In this case, revision control systems resort to manual merging, performed by the user, to specify the intended merge result.